lauguma/GWideCodeML/README.md

 This package contains different programs.
 It will be necessary to have codeml executable file in the working directory or export the path containing this executable file to the environment.

 ## Citations
-Macías L. G.
+Macías L. G., Barrio E. and Toft.
+C. GWideCodeML: an automatic pipeline for testing evolutionary hypothesis at the genome-wide level (unpublished).

 Our pipeline uses third-party software.
-If you are using GWideCodeML, please also cite:
+If you are using GWideCodeML, please, also cite:

 Yang, Z. "PAML 4: a program package for phylogenetic analysis by maximum likelihood."
 Mol Biol Evol (2017) doi: 10.1093/molbev/msm088